SMI/SmiServices/README.md

 # SMI Services

+## 1.0 Introduction

+### 1.1 Overview

+SMI Services is a suite of tools designed to deliver scaleable dicom image indexing for cohort building and extraction in anonymised sub sets (e.g. for research).
+It is an Extract, Transform and Load tool (ETL) for imaging data.

+The problem addressed is how to enable linking of dicom metadata with other clinical data (e.g. electronic health records - EHR).
+The context in which it was developed is the loading and anonymisation of metadata for 10 years of Scottish national clinical imaging data (2 petabytes).

+The following processes are solved by the suite:

+- Robust parallel loading of dicom metadata into a relational database where it can be linked to EHR data
+- Anonymisation of the dicom metadata within the relational database
+- Cohort building by linking the relational database tables with other EHR data (e.g. biochemistry results, prescriptions etc)
+- Producing anonymous dicom image files for a subset of the repository

+Stakeholders likely to interact with this suite include Research Coordinators (building research extracts) and Data Analysts (loading data, verifying anonymisation etc)

+The solution is built on top of the [Research Data Management Platform](https://github.com/HicServices/RDMP) which drives many of its underlying processes.

+### 1.2 Glossary or Terminology

+For RDMP terms see the [RDMP Glossary](https://github.com/HicServices/RDMP/blob/develop/Documentation/CodeTutorials/Glossary.md)

+For DICOM specific terms see the [DICOM tag browser](https://dicom.innolitics.com/ciods) or [DICOM specification](https://www.dicomstandard.org/)

+### 1.3 Background and Context

+Historically dicom images are held in a clinical PACS or in an imaging informatics platform such as [XNAT](https://www.xnat.org/).
+SmiServices can function standalone or side by side with such tools.
+The unique features of SmiServices are it's ability to present large imaging datasets as indexed flat tables in a relational database (MySql, Sql Server, Postgres or Oracle) where they can be linked with cohorts/EHR datasets.
+This is a worthy addition since it allows for cohort building and extraction using existing tools that data analysts are familiar with (R, Sql scripts, [RDMP Cohort Builder](https://github.com/HicServices/RDMP) etc).

+### 1.4 Goals and Technical Requirements

+The goals are to load dicom metadata, build cohorts and extract anonymous image subsets.

+This requires dotnet, RabbitMQ, RDMP, MongoDb and a Relational Database.
+For more info on setting up SmiServices see [Deployment](#deployment).

+SmiServices benefits from:

+- Running on a cluster (many VMs running many copies of each service)
+- A Parallel File System (e.g. [BeeGFS](https://en.wikipedia.org/wiki/BeeGFS) or [Lustre](https://www.lustre.org/))

+### 1.5 Out of Scope

+SmiServices does not support imaging workflows (e.g. running image algorithms).

+It also does not have an API for external communication (e.g. Dicom Query Retrieve or FHIR/HL7 etc).
+The imaging metadata produced by SmiServices can be queried using MongoDb queries or SQL.

+### 1.6 Assumptions

+SmiServices assumes that database servers are optimised and properly resourced to store the volume of image metadata anticipated.
+ETL is robust and can deal with outages and database stability issues (e.g. lock collisions) but these can errode system performance.

+The solution is designed for large image collections (i.e. billions of images).
+It supports flexible schema definitions such that only the tags required for cohort building (and the image file paths) are loaded.
+Therefore successful usage of the tool requires a basic understanding of dicom tag significance and an appropriately large body of images to justify its use.

 ![loaddiagram](./docs/Images/SmiFlow.svg)

 A suite of microservices for [loading*](./Glossary.md#loading), anonymising, linking and extracting [large volumnes](#scalability) of [dicom] medical images to support medical research.